-In 2006, when Denice and Bruce Hagerman established Oliver Twist Estate Winery and vineyard, Gina was 27 and had tried Fine Art school in Kelowna, airbrush courses in Las Vegas and was working airbrushing and pinstriping hot rods and motorcycles.
+Gina attended Fine Art school in Kelowna, airbrush courses in Las Vegas and was working airbrushing and pinstriping hot rods and motorcycles.
 She made her first wines with grapes from her father Ken Harfman’s vineyard for a family function in 2009.

 “It was a Gewurtztraminer and a Merlot, and I custom pinstriped the labels,” says Harfman.
 “I had to make a lot of wine, knowing my family.
 And I loved doing it, so September 2009 I enrolled in Okanagan College to learn more about winemaking.”

-She worked at Cassini Cellars as assistant winemaker and began helping Denice Hagerman with crush at Oliver Twist.
-In 2012, while on the bottling line with the Hagermans, Denice said to Gina “why don’t you buy the winery from us?”
-Harfman was shocked, as she was 32 at the time.
-But the rest, as they say, is history.
+She worked at Cassini Cellars as assistant winemaker and began helping with crush at Oliver Twist in 2010.
+In 2012 Harfman took over ownership of Oliver Twist when she was just 32 years old.
+And the rest, as they say, is history.

 Gina is a classic car lover, and has a 1961 Chevrolet Bel Air fondly called “Ollie” after its previous owner.
 Those who have visited the property will remember her 1938 Chevy truck blooming with pink petunias in summer months.
 Following her love of hot rods, Oliver Twist is host to an annual Show, Shine ‘n’ Wine the second weekend of July.
 It’s an official Collector Car Appreciation Day event.